parkermac/LO/driver/README.md

 ---

-`copy_to_azure.py` is a utility to copy a file like a box extraction to azure for sharing.
+`timestep_record.py` is a utility to make a pandas Series from the timesteps used in a model run over an arbitrary time span.

 `test_Ldir.py` is a tool to test what is in Ldir.
 It avoids the use of the lo_tools package so it can run on the hyak clusters (mox and klone), and cron.